Cloetta's History

 Timeline Image

-One of our most popular products—Gott & Blandat—was launched.
+In 1979, Gott & Blandat was launched in Sweden.
 Originally, it was created from leftover candy in production.
-After packaging pick‑and‑mix candy, there were often 50–100 kilos of assorted pieces remaining.
+After packaging pick & mix candy, there were often 50–100 kilos of assorted pieces remaining.
 These were mixed and packaged into bags, giving the product its name.
-The production manager called it a “living mix,” meaning the contents could vary significantly from batch to batch.
-Today, the mix follows precise recipes, yet still lives up to its name
+The production manager called it a living mix, meaning the contents could vary significantly from batch to batch.
+Today, the mix follows precise recipes yet still lives up to its name.

 1979